General Syntax

 You can refer to objects in any currently open project, and to projects anywhere accessible to the current user using object descriptors.
 Generally, object descriptors have three forms:

-• <type> id <id> - An object of the given type, referenced by its unique identification number, or ID number.
+- An object of the given type, referenced by its unique identification number, or ID number.
 The ID of an object does not change over its lifetime.
 While you can change an object’s name or number, the ID stays the same until an object is permanently deleted.

-Available types right now are project, icon, stack, background, card, button, field, graphic.
+Available types right now are project

 Referencing objects relative to their parents

-Objects exist in a hierarchy.
-A Stacksmith file is called a project, which you can reference by using its file path on disk, like project "/Users/karen/Documents/My Stack.xstk".
-If a stack is already open, or is in a location that Stacksmith already knows, you can also just use the file name to refer to it, and you can often even leave out its filename suffix (like project "My Stack").
+.
+If a project is already open, or is in a location that SuperCard already knows, you can also just use the file name to refer to it, and you can often even leave out its filename suffix (like project "My Project"

-A project may contain multiple stacks of filing cards (called stacks).
-Each stack is presented in its own window, which can contain multiple cards (i.e. pages).
-Each card can contain zero or more other things, like UI elements (pushbuttons, popup menus, text field) and graphics (vector rectangles and circles, or a fixed-resolution pixel image).
+s (i.e. pages).
+Each card can contain zero or more other things, like UI elements (pushbuttons, popup menus, text fields) and graphics (vector rectangles and circles, or a fixed-resolution pixel image).

 Each object must be unique among its peers (there can only be one project at any given file path, and there can only be one button with ID number 15 on a particular card), but apart from that, unique IDs and file names can occur multiple times in different places.
-To avoid ambiguity, you can tell Stacksmith which object you want exactly using the of operator.
-So if you wanted to be very precise, you could say:
+To avoid ambiguity, you can tell SuperCard which object you want exactly using the of

-You could also only partially specify such a nested object descriptor, in which case Stacksmith will use the current card (or its containing stack or project) to make a best-effort attempt at finding an object with the given name (possibly inside another object, if you specified one).
+You could also only partially specify such a nested object descriptor, in which case SuperCard will use the current card (or its containing stack or project) to make a best-effort attempt at finding an object with the given name (possibly inside another object, if you specified one).
 Like:

 button "Quit" of card "Startup Error"